rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 ## Install by Homebrew

-RsyncOSX can be installed by homebrew - `brew cask install rsyncosx`.
+RsyncOSX can be installed by homebrew - `brew install --cask rsyncosx`.

 ## Install by download